7 Tips to Prevent Social Isolation in the Elderly

 Social isolation is a rising concern worldwide, especially among seniors.
 With age, the elderly frequently experience social isolation, a condition that can take a heavy toll on their health and happiness.
 Elderly individuals are especially susceptible to social isolation and loneliness due to a lack of friends, family, mobility or income.

-What Are the Causes of Social Isolation in Elderly?
+What Are the Causes of Loneliness in Elderly?

 Social isolation among the elderly takes place when negligible interaction with other people keeps them from developing intimate or fulfilling relationships.
 There isn't just a single reason in particular; instead there are several reasons that cause social isolation.
 Factors that can contribute to social isolation include: